 Key Italian Ingredients

 Let’s now run through the most widely-used ingredients in Italian cooking.
 These include: nightshades, onions, garlic, olive oil, meats and cheeses, summer squash, fresh or dried herbs, balsamic vinegar, olives, and, of course, pasta.
 Getting familiar with each of these ingredients, and their vegan alternatives, is key to learning how to cook Italian dishes.
 So let’s dive in.

 Despite what you may have heard, indigenous arctic tribes don’t really have 500 words for snow.
 But Italians really do have an endless number of words for pasta, since the stuff takes every imaginable form.
-There’s of course spaghetti, which in Italy gets a number in ascending order of thickness (the variety most Americans eat is typically a #5 spaghetti).
-Close cousins of spaghetti are the especially thin “angel hair” pasta (that’ll cook in just 2 minutes and absorbs a whole lot more sauce, thanks to its extra surface area), and linguine and fettuccine (extremely broad noodles reminiscent of Chinese chow fun).
-Boader still are lasagna noodles, which are boiled and then baked into casseroles.
+There’s of course spaghetti, which in Italy gets a number in ascending order of thickness (the most popular variety worldwide is #5 spaghetti).
+Close cousins of spaghetti are angel hair, linguine, and fettuccine.
+Angel hair is an especially thin noodle variety that cooks in just 2 minutes and absorbs a whole lot more sauce, thanks to its greater surface area.
+Linguine and fettuccine are both broad noodles that take longer than spaghetti to properly cook.
+Broader still are lasagna noodles, which are boiled and then baked into casseroles.